top of page

 An often overlooked area around disability & prisons is that being remanded or sentenced to custody can not only agitate existing disabilities, but create or catalyze entirely new ones, shorten life expectancy, and result in death.

 This is by-design, and happens through the mental and emotional stressors, as well as the physical conditions of a facility.
 Prisons are meant to warehouse and disable individuals.
+Below are some of the ways detention centres and prisons create or catalyze disabilities and cause death.

 • Poor air quality and mould can cause severe respiratory issues or infections, sometimes leading to death